 It is important to be aware of common misconceptions with employment laws.
 Although many people are aware that they have the right to seek damages for discrimination and harassment by an employer, most people are not sure whether or not they have an actionable claim.
 Because some people rely on “common wisdom,” a number of misconceptions about employment claims that exist could hurt the disposition of your case of employer discrimination.

 Harassment and Discrimination

 1) Discrimination and harassment are the same.

-Although they are often lumped together and can be associated with each other, the legal understanding of discrimination and harassment differ.
+Although they are often lumped together and can be associated with each other, the legal understanding of discrimination and harassment differs.